 If you fail these “on the road” tests, your car will not shut off because this would be unsafe.
 However, the horn and lights of your car will go off until you turn off the car yourself.

 The IID records data on all tests.
-This data can be checked by the court; it can be used to prove that you have violated your probation.
+The court can check this data; it can be used to prove that you have violated your probation.

 An IID is far from the most expensive part of a DUI conviction, but it’s not free.
 You will pay: